Maxor1211/FlappyBirdAI/README.md

 ## Website backend

-To run on Ubuntu we need to do
+To be able to run on Ubuntu we need to do

 ```
 sudo apt install python3-pip python-dev libxml2-dev libxslt-dev
-pip3 install newspaper3k
+pip3 install -r requirements.txt
 ```